guestmount - Mount a guest filesystem on the host using FUSE and libguestfs

-Along with other options, you have to give at least one device (-a option) or libvirt domain (-d option), and at least one mountpoint (-m option) or use the -i inspection option or the --live option.
+Along with other options, you have to give at least one device (-a option) or libvirt domain (-d option), and at least one mountpoint (-m option) or use the -i inspection option.
 How this works is better explained in the guestfish(1) manual page, or by looking at the examples below.

 FUSE lets you mount filesystems as non-root.
-The mountpoint must be owned by you, and the filesystem will not be visible to any other users unless you make certain global configuration changes to
+The mountpoint must be owned by you.
+The filesystem will not be visible to any other users unless you make configuration changes, see "NOTES" below.